ClareBee/currency-checker/README.md

 ## Improvements:

 - Form validation needs to be improved - errors could be 'inline'.
 Would need to be accessible too (aria-invalid).
-- Server code could be organised into separate files (routes/controllers etc.) & could have Helmet for security
+- Server code could be organised into separate files (routes/controllers etc.)
 - More comprehensive tests could be added: currently minimal at 68% coverage for React & missing Express/Node testing completely
+- Add a cache to the backend to prevent unnecessary repeat requests to Fixer.io
+- Smoother transitions via animations

 <img align="center" src="./form.jpg" alt="form" width="350">